guypollack/pokedex/README.md

 Guy's Pokédex Project is an interactive Pokédex (Pokémon encyclopedia) React app built by Guy Pollack.
 It was created as my final project on my <a href="https://www.codecademy.com/learn/paths/front-end-engineer-career-path" target="_blank">Codecademy Front-End Engineer Career Path course</a>, bringing together the knowledge of React Redux, React Router, HTML, CSS and JavaScript that I gained during the course.
-This was an open-ended project, and I chose to use [https://pokeapi.co](PokeAPI) as my data source because I have always loved Pokémon and thought it would be more fun and interesting for users to explore than, say, a weather or to-do list app!
+This was an open-ended project, and I chose to use <a href="https://pokeapi.co" target="_blank">PokeAPI</a> as my data source because I have always loved Pokémon and thought it would be more fun and interesting for users to explore than, say, a weather or to-do list app!

 ## How Do I Use the App?

-You can use the app at [https://pokedex-gp.netlify.app](https://pokedex-gp.netlify.app)
+You can use the app at <a href="https://pokedex-gp.netlify.app" target="_blank">https://pokedex-gp.netlify.app</a>

 ## What Features Does the App Have?